Airbus to juggle jet production, defends poor-selling A380

 But officials said there was no serious discussion of cancelling the A380 despite offguard remarks from the company's finance director in December.

-Data issued on Tuesday showed that a private A380 ordered by Saudi Prince Alwaleed bin Talal, and which now sits mothballed on the edge of Toulouse airport, had been cancelled.
+Data issued on Tuesday showed that a private A380 ordered by Saudi Prince Alwaleed bin Talal, and which now sits mothballed on the edge of Toulouse airport, had been canceled.

 Airbus is expected to decide this year whether to upgrade the 525-seat A380, which is the only wide-body aircraft without a version offering the latest generation of engines but which could also benefit from lower oil prices.